Contact

 In response to the emergence of antimicrobial resistance as a global health issue, in addition to the development of new antibiotics, measures are being sort to identify alternatives to antibiotics.
 One potential approach is the use of living predatory bacteria, such as Bdellovibrio to treat infections, especially those caused by multi-drug resistant pathogens.

-We are funded by DARPA, as part of their Pathogen Predators program, to investigate basic science and immunology of this predatory bacterium to underpin future human applications.
-This program aims to lay the groundwork for tests of a living predator-based therapeutic that we would want to establish as safe and effective against a large number of gram negative infections, including those that are resistant to conventional treatments.
+….In humans?
+4 We were involved in a project to translate this to pathogens responsible for infections in humans.
+This was a highly multidisciplinary project, bringing together a team of researchers from microbiology, immunology, computer science and genetics to study Bdellovibrio and its actions on CDC interest pathogens in cell cultures and zebrafish.
+We were funded by DARPA, as part of their Pathogen Predators program, to investigate basic science and immunology of this predatory bacterium to underpin future human applications.
+This program aimed to lay the groundwork for tests of a living predator-based therapeutic against a large number of gram negative infections, including those that are resistant to conventional treatments.

-Lab members have been actively involved in a number of initiatives and conferences relevant to our research:
+Lab members, especially Jess Tyson have been actively involved in a number of initiatives and conferences relevant to our research:

 Media and publications: